 Although cover crops provide habitat for insects and small wildlife species, the real benefits are to the soil itself.
 Losing soil to erosion presents a long-term threat to the sustainability of your farm.
 These types of crops can help you find a balance between nature and production on your farm.
 Growing non-target crops sometimes seems like a money-losing opportunities, but often the benefits can outweigh the inputs costs of seeds and labour.

 - Improve soil health

 - Improve productivity of target crops

 - Reduce weeds through competition (light, water and nutrients)

-Comprehensive guide to using cover crops in Nova Scotia including cover crop descriptions from NSFA and Atlantic Canadian Organic Regional Network (ACORN), includes estimated costs per acre of each cover crop
+Comprehensive guide to using crops in Nova Scotia including descriptions from NSFA and Atlantic Canadian Organic Regional Network (ACORN), includes estimated costs per acre of each type of crop.

 The NSFA has a variety of resources and fact sheets about “Using Crops to Grow Healthy Soils“